Learn how to make a memory game for kids with this simple tutorial! This gnome game is fun for all ages; free printable included.

 This kind of game is so fun for a family game night.
 Spending time with your loved ones goes along with one of themes of Sherlock Gnomes: put your family first and don’t take others for granted!

-Sherlock Gnomes is a fun movie for the entire family, so head out to the theatres on March 23 and check it out!
+Sherlock Gnomes is a fun movie for the entire family, so check it out!